Decomposing Global Feature Effects Based on Feature Interactions: A Procedure to Detect Global Feature Interactions

-We introduce a new statistical permutation interaction test (PINT) that is inspired by the permutation importance (PIMP) algorithm of \cite{altmann_2010_pimp} to test for significant feature importance values.
-The goal of PINT (see Algorithm \ref{alg:pint}) is to define the feature subset $S$ that contains all features that significantly interact with each other, w.r.t. a predefined significance level $\alpha$ and a chosen feature effect method.
+We introduce a new permutation-based interaction detection (PINT) procedure to define the interacting feature subset $S$.
+PINT is based on the idea of a non-parametric permutation test \citep{ernst2004permutation}.
+It can be applied to any feature effect method satisfying Axiom~\ref{axiom:feat_rel}.

 With the risk function defined in Eq.~\eqref{eq:risk} and based on the chosen local feature effect method, we can quantify the interaction-related heterogeneity of each feature $\xv_j$ within the feature space $\mathcal{X}$.
 Due to correlations between features, the estimated heterogeneity might also include spurious interactions.
 Thus, we must define a null distribution to determine which heterogeneity is actually due to feature interactions (i.e., significant w.r.t. the null distribution) and which heterogeneity is due to other reasons, such as correlations or noise.
-This is achieved by permuting the target variable $y$ (line 4 in Algorithm \ref{alg:pint}).
-With that, we break the association between the features and the target variable, but the underlying data structure remains.
-We refit the given ML model based on the data set $\tilde{\mathcal{D}}$ with the permuted target variable and calculate the respective risk $\tilde{\mathcal{R}}_j$ for each feature $\xv_j$ based on the chosen feature effect method $h$ (lines 5-8 in Algorithm \ref{alg:pint}).
-This is repeated $s$ times, producing $s$ permuted risk values that represent the null distribution for the unpermuted risk value $\mathcal{R}(\mathcal{X}, \xv_j)$ of the $j$-th feature.
-Then, we perform a statistical test based on the null hypothesis $H_0: \mathcal{R}(\mathcal{X}, \xv_j) \leq \tilde{\mathcal{R}}_j^{(s \cdot (1-\alpha))}$.
-Hence, if the unpermuted risk value is larger than the $(1-\alpha)$-quantile of the null distribution, then the $j$-th feature is significant w.r.t. the defined $\alpha$-level and belongs to the interacting feature subset $S$ (lines 11-18 in Algorithm \ref{alg:pint}).
+Thus, the null distribution needs to retain the underlying properties of the data.